roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/GPU scheduling/Shared GPU scheduling/Use node pools to control cGPU.md

 2. In the left-side navigation pane of the ACK console, click **Clusters**.

+3. On the Clusters page, find the cluster that you want to manage and click the name of the cluster or click **Details** in the **Actions** column.
+The details page of the cluster appears.

-3. In the left-side navigation pane of the details page, choose **Nodes** \> **Node Pools**.
+4. In the left-side navigation pane of the details page, choose **Nodes** \> **Node Pools**.

-4. In the upper-right corner of the Node Pools page, click **Create Node Pool**.
+5. In the upper-right corner of the Node Pools page, click **Create Node Pool**.

     In the upper-right corner of the Node Pools page, you can also click **Create Managed Node Pool** to create a managed node pool, or click **Configure Auto Scaling** to create an auto-scaling node pool.

-5. In the **Create Node Pool** dialog box, set the parameters.
+6. In the **Create Node Pool** dialog box, set the parameters.

     For more information, see [Create a managed Kubernetes cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Create Kubernetes clusters/Create a managed Kubernetes cluster.md).
-The following describes some of the parameters:
+The following list describes some of the parameters:

-    -   **Quantity**: the initial number of nodes in the node pool.
+    -   **Quantity**: Specify the initial number of nodes in the node pool.
 If you do not want to create nodes in the node pool, set this parameter to 0.
-    -   **Operating System**: the operating system of the nodes.
-CentOS, Alibaba Cloud Linux 2.x, and Windows are supported.
+    -   **Operating System**: Select the operating system of the nodes.
+CentOS 7.x and Alibaba Cloud Linux 2.x are supported.
-    -   **Node Label**: the labels of the nodes.
+    -   **Node Label**: You can add labels to the nodes.
-    -   **ECS Label**: the labels of the Elastic Compute Service \(ECS\) instances.
+    -   **ECS Label**: You can add labels to the Elastic Compute Service \(ECS\) instances.
-    -   **Custom Resource Group**: the resource group for scale-out.
-When the node pool is scaled out, nodes from the specified resource group are added to the node pool.
+    -   **Custom Resource Group**: You can specify the resource group to which the nodes in the node pool belong.
     In the **Node Label** section, you can add specified labels to the nodes in the node pool.

     -   You must add the following labels to the nodes in the cgpu node pool: cgpu=true and cgpu.disable.isolation=false.